wandersick/englishize-cmd/#Readme.txt

   .
 Better character compatibility than changing DOS codepage.

   .
-Most languages and executables are supported.
+Many languages and executables are supported.
 Customizable.

   .
 Administrator rights are required.
 It asks for rights to elevates itself.
      Does not elevate over network mapped drives however.

+  .
+Parameter /quiet can be used to suppress confirmation messages for
+     unattended usage.
+(Only works when existing Command Prompt is run elevated)

   .
 Supports from Windows Vista/7 to 10 (or Windows Server 2008 to 2019)

   .
 Portable by default.
 Optional installer enables 'EnglishizeCmd' and